-UK businesses can get grants for feasibility studies and collaborative research and innovation projects that develop new and improved battery technologies that push performance, lower cost and consider end of life.
+UK businesses can get grants for feasibility studies and collaborative research and innovation projects, to develop new and improved battery technologies for increased performance, lower cost, and considering battery ‘end of life’.

-Projects funded so far include improving battery lifespan and range and the reuse, remanufacture and recycle of batteries at their end-of-life.
+Projects funded so far include improving battery lifespan, range, charging rate and the reuse, remanufacture and recycling of batteries.